-New joint clinical trial may improve cognitive function in those with schizophrenia, diabetesAugust 30th, 2013 in Psychology & Psychiatry /
+New joint clinical trial may improve cognitive function in those with schizophrenia, diabetesAugust 30, 2013 in Medicine & Health / Psychology & Psychiatry

 In a joint study between Australia's University of Wollongong and China's Beijing HuiLongGuan Hospital, researchers led by Dr Mei Han have found that the prevention and treatment of diabetes might prove beneficial for people with schizophrenia and may yield better cognitive functioning, especially in immediate memory and attention.
 This has the potential to improve daily life and restore skills that could allow return to the workforce.

 Diabetes has been reported to occur about two to four times more frequently in patients with schizophrenia than in the general population.
 As schizophrenia and diabetes are both associated with cognitive impairment, it was thought that patients with both diseases may suffer an increased rate and magnitude of cognitive deficits.

 The study, which was published in the scientific journal PLoS One, found this to be accurate with indications that people with both schizophrenia and diabetes were more cognitively impaired in the areas of immediate memory and attention than people with schizophrenia alone and people with diabetes alone.

 "A number of our previous studies have shown us that many atypical antipsychotics increase the likelihood of people with schizophrenia developing Type II diabetes," says Professor Xu-Feng Huang at the University of Wollongong.
 "What this study tells us is that treating diabetes in people with schizophrenia may improve their cognitive functioning, which could have a positive impact on everyday life."